You never forget how to ride a bike.

-- But the Lenton sports the gear change very nice and easy except for bottom gear (1 of 4) which needs a strong pull, it now has a lighter spring but one of the speeds B or N does not work depending on how the cable is set.
+- But the Lenton sports the gear change very nicely and easily except for bottom gear (1 of 4) which needs a strong pull, it now has a lighter spring but one of the speeds B or N does not work depending on how the cable is set.
 This gear hub and the bike has four perfectly placed speeds with N being the most efficient direct drive speed placed perfectly for resting but at a good speed.

 - I am told and read that a bike with 23mm wide tires is okay on the road but is unusable on gravel.
-I spoke to a friend with a good low-cost alloy Raleigh sports that weighs 14Kg.
+I spoke to a friend with a good low-cost alloy Raleigh sports that weigh 14Kg.
 He has had the bike since new in 2014 and tells me the chain has never come off.

 - These are also short wheelbase and generally heavier, to pedal if you try to travel at the speeds you would be more comfortable with a long wheelbase bike.
-I guess you can balance easily at a lower speed than an old long wheelbase bike so if you have one of those bikes and my guess is that you should not need to or expect to go anywhere quickly.
+I guess you can balance easily at a lower speed than an old long-wheelbase bike so if you have one of those bikes and my guess is that you should not need to or expect to go anywhere quickly.
 You can carry lots of shopping.
 The Bickerton used to be quite a poor ride, I understand, but was one of the first lightest weight folding bikes.
 Molton originally claimed the ride to be as good as a full-size bike and the bike had rubber suspension parts like the Mini car but not all models of the Molton had that better suspension.

-- The braking is okay with new Fibrax, Raincheater brake blocks.
+- The braking is okay with new Fibrax, and Raincheater brake blocks.
 But there is virtually no braking in the rain until the leather within the brake blocks gets wet.
-This is a problem with chromed wheels until chrome wears away, or rust comes through the chrome.
+This is a problem with chromed wheels until the chrome wears away, or rust comes through the chrome.
 Some brake pads that have a sticky soft texture but not the leather insert are also used.

 - The bike is not fast and you can find yourself going too fast for the bike that it does not feel stable cornering, over bumps and metal water or drain covers, compared to a good sports frame bike.
 On the other hand, you can load the rack with lots of weight and the bike's handling does not change.
 There is a lot of vibration transmitted to the frame and the handlebars of the bike.
-All the same, I do like the bike and have been running it for two years.
+All the same, I do like the bike and ran it for over two years.

 Older adult bikes are lighter to pedal than children's and modern bikes.
-I recall that big difference going from a 24" children bicycle to the Lenton sports.
+I recall that big difference going from a 24" children's bicycle to the Lenton sports.
 I was pleased to confirm that the 1975 Hercules Balmoral also moves ever so freely.